sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-java-create/btp-cf-buildpacks-java-create.md

 ### Run an Authorization Check

-Authorization in the SAP BTP, Cloud Foundry environment is also provided by the XSUAA service.
+Authorization in the SAP BTP, Cloud Foundry environment is also provided by the Authorization and Trust Management (XSUAA) service.
 In the previous example, the `@sap/approuter` package was added to provide a central entry point for the business application and to enable authentication.
 Now to extend the example, authorization will be added.

-1. Navigate to `src/main/java` and go to the `com.example.javatutorial` package.
+1. Navigate to `src/main/java` and go to the `com.example.java_tutorial` package.

-2. From its context menu, choose `New` > `Class`.
+2. From its context menu, choose `Java File` > `Class`.

-3. Enter `WebSecurityConfig.java` as the name of the Java class and choose `Finish`.
+3. Enter `WebSecurityConfig.java` and press the `ENTER` key.
 The new class appears in the project navigation.

-4. Open the `WebSecurityConfig.java` file and replace its content with the following code:
+4. Replace its default content with the following code:

     ```Java
-    package com.example.javatutorial;
+    package com.example.java_tutorial;

     import com.sap.cloud.security.xsuaa.XsuaaServiceConfiguration;
     import com.sap.cloud.security.xsuaa.token.TokenAuthenticationConverter;